sshaw/glc/README.md

 ## Usage

-    usage: glc [-di seconds] [-a token] [-u name...] [-r name...] command Command must be one of:
+    usage: glc  [-ba token] [-d path] [-e name...] [-i name...]
+    			[-r name...] [-u name...] [-w seconds] command Command must be one of:
-	  print		Print activity containing non-permanent links, include the permanent versions correct	Update the original event, replacing each non-permanent link with its permanent version comment	Create a comment on the event that includes the permanent version of each non-permanent link
+      print		Print activity containing non-permanent links, include their permanent versions correct	Update the original event, replacing each non-permanent link with its permanent version comment	Create a comment on the event that includes the permanent version of each non-permanent link

     Options:
-      -a token		    --auth=token			GitHub API token, comments/suggestions will be performed as the associated user -b	   	    	--background			Run in the background as a daemon -d path	        --db=path				Where to store the DB, defaults to $HOME/.glc/ -e name[,name]    --event=name[,name...]
-Only process the named GitHub events -i seconds        --interval=seconds		Retrieve events every seconds seconds, defaults to 5 -1				--once					Run once and exit, do not monitor
+      -a token          --auth=token			   GitHub API token, all activity will be performed as the associated user -b	   	        --background			   Run in the background as a daemon -d path	        --db=path				   Where to store the DB, defaults to $HOME/.glc/ -e name[,name]    --event=name[,name...]
+Only process the named GitHub events -i name[,name]    --ignore-files=name[,name] Ignore links to these file's basenames

 	  -r name[,name...] --repos=name[,name...]
 Monitor the named repositories, name must be in user/repo format --include-repos=name[,name...]			   name can also be a file with one repository per line --exclude-repos=name[,name...]
 Do not monitor the named repositories, name must be in user/repo format name can also be a file with one repository per line

       -u name[,name...] --users=name[,name...]
 Monitor repositories owned by the given usernames name can also be a file --include-users=name[,name...]			   with one repository per line
       --exclude-users=name[,name...]
 Do not monitor repositories owned by the given usernames name can also be a file with one repository per line
+      -w seconds        --wait=seconds			   Retrieve events every seconds seconds, defaults to 5

 GLC monitors [public GitHub events](https://developer.github.com/v3/activity/events/#list-public-events), polling for new events every `-i` seconds (default `5`).
 Currently only these events are monitored: `IssueEvent`, `IssueCommentEvent`, `PullRequestEvent`.